But that’s not the case with sports.

 THE GAME HAS CHANGED

 The argument goes like this: tennis is played very differently in 2009 than it was in say 1929 or 1959 or even 1989, and as such it is not reasonable to compare a player in 2009 to a player from 1929 to determine who was the better player.
 I suppose if you’re asking if say, Bill Tilden went into a time warp and played Rafa Nadal today, who would win, I think the answer is obviously Nadal.
 After all, Tilden couldn’t hit 100+ mph winners from behind the baseline, or 140mph serves up the T. Enveloped in this argument is that equipment has changed the game fundamentally – and this is very true.
-Tilden’s shots probably spun, at that most, 500 times a minute, whereas Nadal’s do so at 3200 per minute.
+Tilden’s shots probably spun, at the most, 500 times a minute, whereas Nadal’s do so at 3200 rpm on average, and peaks at 5000 rpm.
 And these changes certainly would make it difficult for Tilden to beat Nadal.

 But what about the alternate argument: what if Nadal were transported to 1929 without his modern equipment?
 I would argue that Rafa would at the very least have to completely regenerate his game to play in full pants on grass (almost all the time) with a racquet half the size, twice as heavy and with strings that impart almost no unnatural spin on the ball at all.
 I'm sure in time he would figure out a way to beat Tilden...or would he?
 What about Tilden?
 If you transported him from say, 1925, and gave him modern equipment, nutrition and accoutrements for 5 years, I'm sure he'd still never figure out a way to beat Nadal...or would he?